Who’s in charge of this war?

 It’s not the commander-in-chief.
 Donald Trump told reporters yesterday that the war is over, that regime change has been achieved and that the Iranians “want to make a deal so badly.”

-Literally, as the president was saying this, Israel was firing on Iran.
-Iran was firing on Israel (as well as on Gulf states.)
+Literally, as Trump was saying the war is over, Israel was firing on Iran.
+Iran was firing on Israel (and on Gulf states.)
 Before that, Iran cut deals with Japan and India to allow tankers through the Strait of Hormuz.
 It's shipping its own oil while others are charged millions.

 Before you continue reading, I want to encourage you to subscribe to the Editorial Board.
 I know you like it.
 I know you'll love the price.
 For just $9 a month, you get so much, plus the satisfaction of supporting independent journalism.
 Save 31% by subscribing for the year.
 (See below to check your status.)
 Click here to join the board today! –JS

 The only thing Trump has control of right now is the markets.
-Oil prices eased and stocks rose after he said the US and Iran would be negotiating.
+Investors are desperate for the war to end and for oil shipments to return to normal.
+Oil prices eased and stocks rose after the president said the US and Iran would be negotiating.
 The markets responded despite his record of market manipulation and despite Iran’s insistence that no such talks existed.
 Even so, Trump’s lies seem to be working in more ways than one.
 He’s keeping the price of a gallon of gas from reaching $5 while apparently enabling $1.5 billion in insider-trading profits.

 Despite the lies, one truth-teller has emerged, James Mattis.
 The former secretary of defense said, “we're in a tough spot … and I can't identify a lot of good options.”
 Trump can’t quit, he said, without turning over control of the strait to Iran.
-But neither can he ensure security, he said, even if the US controlled the strait.
-“They've got anti-ship cruise missiles that could be fired off the back of a pickup truck that can go 100 miles,” he said.
+But neither can he ensure security, he said, even if US forces controlled it. “[Iran has] got anti-ship cruise missiles that could be fired off the back of a pickup truck that can go 100 miles,” he said.
 “So there's the problem."

 Mattis sees tactics, not strategy.
 We "are fighting in a markedly limited war, and I think that what we're seeing is a situation where targetry never makes up for a lack of strategy.”